 - 4. Optional: Check Use Channel Default Password to use the default password to add the camera. - 5.
+Optional: Check Enable IP Camera Time Sync to synchronize the time of the connected IP camera automatically.
+For details, refer to IP Camera Time Sync. - 6.
 Optional: Check Use Default Port to use the default management port to add the camera.
 For SDK service, the default port value is 8000.
 For enhanced SDK service, the default value is 8443.